csaybar/rgee-selenium/README.md

 # rgee-selenium
-Script para cargar datos por lotes en R y Python
+Script to batch upload data in R and Python.
 In progress